 Our first horse, Ginger.
 She was so gentle and loved kids.
 We pretended she was our circus horse and Ginger would play right along with us.
 I was 10 here.

 Absolut was my first miniature horse.
 1991.
 He and I had a very close bond.
 Such a smart little guy.
 He lived into his 20’s.

 The story doesn’t end there…

 WHAT’S NEXT FOR WINCHESTER CREEK FARM?

 The answer is, so much more!
 Vegetable gardens, landscaping, and constructing a few more animal shelters.
-Not to mention building an outdoor kitchen, an animal therapy program, an online store, and the addition of an on-site gift shop called Granny’s House Gift Shop.
+Not to mention building an outdoor kitchen, an animal therapy program, an online store, and the addition of our on-site gift shop called Granny’s House Gift Shop.
 The original farmhouse at the entrance of the property will be transformed into Granny’s House in honor of Gayle’s mother Charlotte who taught her the love of retail, sales, and entrepreneurship.
 The store will feature products made from alpaca fiber and farmhouse themed gifts, as well as children’s items, home decor, jewelry, products made by local artists, and so much more.
-The online store, Grannyshousegifts.com, will open in the Fall of 2020, with the actual physical store opening planned for May of 2021.
+The actual physical store will open July of 2021.

 The journey of living their dream is just beginning, and they can’t wait to share it with you!